-- Lyme disease is often not recognized and treated as something else like rheumatis, altsheimer, shizophrenia, … which does not cure the diease and adds aditional side-effects to the problem.
-I have read about alzheimer cases, that disapeared complettly, when lyme disease was recognized and treated as the root of the symptoms.
+- Lyme disease is often not recognized and treated as something else like rheumatism, Alzheimer, schizophrenia, … which does not cure the disease and adds additional side-effects to the problem.
+I have read about Alzheimer cases, that disappeared completely when Lyme disease was recognized and treated as the root of the symptoms.

 Treating Lyme disease

-- I started the treatment in the second stage of lyme disease and combined 40 days of antibiotics with the alternative treatments I’ll describe further down bellow.
-The side-effects of 40 days of antibiotics has caused leaky gut in me, which took me another four years to recognize and recover from.
-Looking back at my choice, I can accept what has happened, but nowadays my trust in alternative treatments with less side-effects is growing.
+- I started the treatment in the second stage of Lyme disease and combined 40 days of antibiotics with the alternative treatments I’ll describe further down bellow.
+The side-effects of 40 days of antibiotics have caused leaky gut in me, which took me another four years to recognize and recover from.
+Looking back at my choice, I can accept what has happened, but nowadays my trust in alternative treatments with fewer side-effects is growing.
 More research needs to be done.